MEGA-TQS/mega-backend/README.md

 ## Whats the Project About?

-#### App for Rental of Sports Gear:
+#### MEGA (Multisport Equipment Gear App):

 This project, essentially, consists of an app for people to rent sports gear from other people (peer-to-peer).
 Users can list their items for renting and customers will rent them for a fee.
-They can also be agended for renting.
+They can also be agended for renting (for ).

 ## Project Bookmarks: